Skip to Content

 What is paya soup made of?

-Beef paya is a traditional Pakistani meal, but you can also use mutton or lamb.
-Paya is an Urdu word that means ‘feet’ in English; the main ingredients are ‘trotters’ or hooves of a cow, goat, lamb, sheep, or buffalo topped with ghee, herbs, and traditional Indian spices.
+Beef paya is a traditional Pakistani meal.
+Paya is an Urdu word that means ‘feet’ in English.
+The main ingredient for the dish is trotters or the hooves of cow, goat, lamb, sheep, or buffalo.

 More International Dinner Ideas: